Which SSL Certificate Works Best for Your Business and Personal Needs?

 To help you decide, here are the main types of SSL certificates to choose from:

 Certificates that are no-frills, encryption-only certificates.
 In order to get a Domain Validation SSL Certificate you just have to prove that you own the domain by responding to an email or phone call using the information in the WHOIS record of the domain.
 It’s easy.
 Your company doesn’t have to be validated and no organization name is entered in the certificate.

 A Wildcard SSL Certificate saves you money and time by securing your domain and unlimited sub-domains on a single certificate.
 Wildcard certificates work the same way as a regular SSL Certificate, allowing you to secure the connection between your website and your customer’s Internet browser.

 Extended Validation (EV)

-Distinguishable by the browser’s address bar being coloured green as opposed to only the https text.
+Extended Validation SSL Certificates are distinguishable by the green browser’s address bar as opposed to only the https text.
 Both the legal identity of the business or organization and domain needs to be verified for legitimacy.